-Unlike the official ICC arbitration cost calculator, which is an authoritative tool to calculate administrative fees and estimated arbitrator fees only, this online tool calculates the same administrative and arbitrator fees on the basis of the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017, for both expedited and regular ICC proceedings, while also automatically estimating all other ICC arbitration costs per arbitration, including legal fees, expert fees and anticipated witness, management and other party costs, from the filing of a Request for Arbitration through the rendering of a Final Award.
+Unlike the official ICC arbitration cost calculator, an authoritative tool to calculate administrative fees and estimated arbitrator fees for ICC arbitrations, this online tool calculates the same administrative and arbitrator fees on the basis of the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 January 2021, for expedited or ordinary ICC proceedings, while also automatically estimating other ICC arbitration costs, including legal fees, expert fees and anticipated witness, management and other party costs, from the filing of a Request for Arbitration through the rendering of a Final Award.

-* The following underlying assumptions are used in this automatic cost calculator:
+The following underlying assumptions are used in the ICC arbitration cost calculator:

-- ICC and Arbitral Tribunal costs are based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 March 2017.
-Results should be identical to the official ICC Cost Calculator
+- ICC and Arbitral Tribunal costs are based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 January 2021.
+Results should be identical to the official ICC Cost Calculator.

-- Average legal fees range from USD 150 per hour (very low) to USD 600 per hour (high).
+- Average legal fees range from USD 50 per hour (very low) to USD 600 per hour (high).
 Most law firms will charge far more than USD 50 per hour and legal fees are the primary cost of international arbitration.

-- Overall calculations are informed by ICC Publication 843, finding that 82% of costs in ICC proceedings relate to lawyers’ fees, expert and witness costs
+- Calculations are informed by ICC Publication 843, finding that 82% of costs in ICC proceedings relate to legal fees, expert fees and witness costs.

 - In low-complexity cases (fewer than 2,000 hours of legal work) and cases with small amounts in dispute (less than USD 2,000,000), it is assumed that no quantum or legal experts are required.
 This may not always be the case.

 - Expert fees are estimated on the basis of the external legal fees to expert fee ratio shown in the CIArb Costs of International Arbitration Survey (2011).
 Actual fees will, however, vary.